PSPP Syntax: Examples and Notes

 Reading Data in Fixed Column Format

 DATA LIST FIXED reads variables from specific column locations in a text data file.
 As long as the text is aligned in columns, PSPP can parse it exactly as specified.
+Column locations in DATA LIST FIXED are 1-based.
+Thus the first data column is 1 and below we see ID is in columns 1-5.

 This example was run with psppire.